marcantondahmen/automad-airmad/docs/source/usage.rst

 Runtime Variables
 -----------------

 Aside from the output, Airmad provides more variables as shown in the table below.
+Note that ``:prefix`` can be replaced with any other valid string and is just used for demonstration here.

 ==================  ===============
 Name                Description